redhairedcelt/Final-Project-Group1/README.md

 - Build, compile, and fit model.
 - Save off final model for later evaluation.

+### modeling_seq2seq.py
+- Same function as modeling.py, but tailored for unique architecture of seq2seq models.

 ### model_evaluate.py:
 - Required x and y data, models, corresponding history files and tokenziers are loaded from disk.
 - Plot each model’s training history to compare the training and validation loss to ascertain if the model overfit or underfit.